Statement of Intent

 In RE we aim to give children a grounded understanding of Christianity and the major world faiths.
-As the children progress through the school they will encounter different religions and worldviews.
-In Key Stage One, children will encounter Christianity, Judaism and Islam.
+As the children progress through the school they will learn about different religions and worldviews.
+In Key Stage One, children will learn about Christianity, Judaism and Islam.
 In Key Stage Two, children will revisit these religions, but also encounter Hinduism and non-religious views, such as Humanism.
-See our curriculum map for more details.
+See our progression document below for more details.

 An important aim of RE is that children are encouraged to reflect on their learning and make their own decisions about what they believe.
 The aim of RE is not to make children into religious believers, but to understand that religion still influences and sustains many people in the world today, and to consider the wisdom of faith traditions, and reflect on what they might take from it.
 Our teaching is rooted in the Church of England, but we provide a space for all children to express their home religion, or for those of no faith.

 Children aim to answer a ‘big question’ through following an enquiry over a term.
 This will involve learning about what a faith might say, investigating it further and analysing.
 Finally, children will reflect on what they might feel is their personal response to the big question.

 Religious Education at Horfield may be taught through Art, Drama, Storytelling and investigating artefacts.
 We are fortunate to have an excellent set of artefacts to use in class provided by our generous PTA.
 We encourage children to develop a knowledge of the rich tradition of religious art and music; responding and reflecting on what they may learn from it.
 We try to bring in visitors and take children out to experience religion in the real world.
 For example, our Year 3 children go to the ‘Christmas through the keyhole’, Year 4 to the Cathedral, and Year 5 to the ‘Easter trail’.